Education Structure of Sweden

 Award (Certificate/diploma): Slutbetyg Fran Gymnasieskola

-Vocational & Education Training
+Vocational Education Training Structure in Sweden

 Vocational education and training mainly takes place in full-time school institutions at upper secondary level.
 Together with the study and vocationally familiarized upper secondary schools, there is beginner training, an amalgamation of teaching in the principal subjects offered at upper secondary school and a practical course of vocational education and training which takes place in-company.

-Higher Education in Sweden
+Higher Education Structure in Sweden

 The Swedish higher education system not only comprises the traditional university studies, but also gives importance to Health Care Training, Technical Training, Teacher Training, and a lot more.
 All higher education institutions in Sweden fall under the jurisdiction of the Ministry of Education excluding the University of Agricultural Sciences which falls under the Ministry of Agriculture.
 Higher education has been divided into two different sections: